The Greenworks plugin allows you to integrate your game with Steam using the Steamworks API.

 Create a text file named steam_appid.txt in the same folder as nw.exe

 The steam_appid.txt file should contain nothing but your app ID on Steam.
-If you don't have one yet, for testing you can use Construct 2's app ID of 227240.
-You must also have Construct 2 installed on your copy of Steam.
-It can be the free edition, and it works fine side-by-side with a non-Steam install.
+The corresponding app must also be installed on Steam.
 (If the app ID is not valid and installed, Greenworks won't work.)
 Also make sure the file has an ANSI/ASCII encoding in your text editor, otherwise it may put a UTF-8 BOM at the start of the file.

 Make sure Steam is running and you are logged in to Steam